 All official transcripts (raised seal with Registrar's signature, security paper, and without “Issued to Student” stamped on them) from all universities attended noting that credit was accepted toward the completion of the bachelor’s degree are required for applicants holding a bachelor's degree.
 Troy University undergraduates do NOT need to provide a transcript.
 All official transcripts showing the completion of the bachelor’s, master's, or higher degree are required for applicants holding a master's or higher degree.
 These transcripts must be sent directly from the previous university or college directly to and be filed in the Graduate Admissions Office at the address listed below.
 Failure to report all universities previously attended may result in denial and/or dismissal.
 Applicants are responsible for requesting official transcripts from each institution previously attended.
 The Admissions Office will assist students in completing transcript requests.
 Applicants who have not completed the undergraduate degree are required to submit one official transcript at the time of application and one official transcript upon completion of the degree.
 Once the Application for Admission is on file, all transcripts submitted become the property of Troy University and will not be returned.
 Transcripts should be sent to the appropriate address:

-Official scores from nationally standardized aptitude examinations, such as the GRE, MAT or GMAT must be submitted at the time of application.
+Official scores from nationally standardized aptitude examinations, such as the GRE, MAT or GMAT must be submitted at the time of application if required by the program.
 No time limit for test scores is established for admission into Graduate School, although most scores are only available for five years.
 All GRE, MAT, or GMAT scores can be sent to:

 The official Troy University Letter of Recommendation that addresses the individual’s potential for success in the selected graduate program as well as his/her written and oral communication skills must be completed and submitted electronically to the location that the Application for Admission was submitted.
 The official Letter of Recommendation form may be found at www.troy.edu/graduateschool/forms.html.
 Note: A letter submitted to meet specific program requirements may be used for admission to the Graduate School to satisfy this admission requirement.